- Describe reflective supervision as a tool to prevent child abuse and neglect.

 “When it’s going well, supervision is a holding environment, a place to feel secure enough to expose insecurities, mistakes, questions, and differences.” - Rebecca Shahmoon Shanock (1992)

 When staff members get frustrated or stressed, they do not use their best thinking.
 They are less able to problem-solve, use new practices, think creatively, and be patient.
 They may be less able to support the children who need their help the most.
 Reflective supervision is one tool you can use to help support your staff members’ experience and performance.
-It also is an important tool in preventing the situations that can lead to child abuse and neglect in center settings.
+It also is an important tool in preventing child abuse and neglect in center settings.

 Introduction to Reflective Supervision

 Healthy, nurturing relationships are just as important for adults as they are for children.
 Reflective supervision provides an opportunity for you to build relationships with staff members.
-In the context of those relationships, staff members reflect on their work, challenge themselves, grapple with new ideas, and express their beliefs.
+In the context of those relationships, staff members reflect on their work, process their emotions, challenge themselves, talk through new ideas, and express their beliefs.
 It is a supportive process that facilitates high quality care for children and youth in your programs.
 In the words of Fenichel (1992), reflective supervision is a “relationship for learning.”

 What are the Characteristics of Reflective Supervision?